-This location-agnostic pay company database was originally published on January 14, 2022, and is regularly updated for accuracy and detail.
-If you notice a company missing from this page, please let us know via [email protected]!
+This location-agnostic pay company database was originally published on January 14, 2022, and was last updated on April 13, 2022.
+If you notice a company missing from this page, please let us know via firstname.lastname@example.org!

 Due to the COVID pandemic, more and more companies are going remote.
 Remote work means employers can hire employees from anywhere.